Arizona Labor Laws Guide

 Tipped minimum wage in Arizona

-For workers in industries that have tipping, the employer is allowed to pay their employees up to $3 less per hour than minimum wage ($9.80).
+For workers in industries that have tipping, the employer is allowed to pay their employees up to $3 less per hour than minimum wage, which amounts to $11.35 per hour.
 This applies only if the wage earned along with tips amounts to the same sum as if they were paid a regular minimum wage.

-Employees in the following sectors are not required to be paid the minimum wage:
+Employees in the following sectors are not required to be paid the minimum wage in the state of Arizona:

 Arizona payment laws

-Per the Arizona Office of Labor Law, employers are required to pay wages to their employees on set days, at least twice per month, no more than 16 days apart.
+According to the Arizona Office of Labor Law, employers must pay wages to their employees on set days, which is at least twice per month, and no more than 16 days apart.

-The payouts should happen within 7 days from the closing of the pay period during which the wages were earned.
-And if the payday falls on a non-working day, the payment must be made on the workday before it.
+Payouts should happen within 7 days from the closing of the pay period during which the wages were earned.
+If the payday falls on a non-working day, the payment must be made on the workday before it.

 Arizona labor hours

-In Arizona, a workweek is defined as any seven consecutive days.
+In Arizona, a workweek is defined as any 7 consecutive days.

-By law, part-time employees are considered those who work no more than 30 hours within a workweek, or less than 130 hours within a month.
+By law, employees working fewer than 30 hours within a workweek or fewer than 130 hours within a month are considered part-time employees.

 Which hours worked are compensated in Arizona?

-Aside from doing their regular work on the daily, employees should also be compensated for their time in specific instances.
+Aside from doing their regular work, employees should also be compensated for their time in specific instances.

-Arizona labor and minimum wage laws state that employers should compensate for:
+Under Arizona labor and minimum wage laws, employers should compensate for the following:

-The same laws also state that employers don't need to compensate for:
+The same laws also state that employers do not need to compensate for:

 Arizona overtime laws

-Overtime in Arizona is regulated by the Fair Labor Standards Act.
+The Fair Labor Standards Act (FLSA) regulates overtime in Arizona.
 According to FLSA, anything over 40 weekly hours worked is considered overtime.

-Unlike some states who also specify overtime with daily work hours (anything over 8 hours per workday is considered overtime), Arizona doesn't have any such regulation.
+Unlike some states that specify overtime with daily work hours (i.e., anything over 8 hours per workday), Arizona labor laws have no such regulations.

-When it comes to overtime rates, employees paid hourly are entitled to 1.5 times their hourly wage when they enter overtime.
+Regarding overtime rates, hourly employees are entitled to 1.5 times their hourly wage when they enter overtime.

-According to FLSA, salaried employees earning over $455 per week are exempt from overtime pay.
 However, in Arizona, the state law claims that salaried employees are not exempt from overtime pay, but their salary requirements are higher.
-Since the hourly wage is $12.80 per hour, and the salaried employee worked 65 hours, their weekly salary would have to be $812.05 to exempt them from overtime.
+Since the minimum hourly wage is $14.35 per hour, and the salaried employee worked 65 hours, their weekly salary would have to be $812.05 to exempt them from overtime.

 Arizona break laws